python/cpython/Doc/library/repr.rst

 .. class:: Repr()

-   Class which provides formatting services useful in implementing functions similar to the built-in :func:`repr`; size limits for  different object types are added to avoid the generation of representations which are excessively long.
+   Class which provides formatting services useful in implementing functions similar to the built-in :ref:`repr() <func-repr>`; size limits for different object types are added to avoid the generation of representations which are excessively long.

 .. data:: aRepr